Filipino-Style Spaghetti

 Filipino spaghetti with shredded cheddar cheese

-Banana ketchup: This is the key ingredient to Filipino spaghetti.
-And contrary to popular belief, it does not actually taste like bananas!
+And yes, this recipe does use the famous banana ketchup.
+Contrary to popular belief, it does not actually taste like bananas!
 It was first produced in the Philippines during World War II, and with a high demand of ketchup and a low supply of tomatoes, Filipinos had to become creative.

 Bananas (which are abundant in the Philippines) became the foundation in order to manufacture a product to look and taste like American ketchup, giving birth to the modern day “banana” ketchup.